 - Current activities are highlighted green.

-- The Activity Stream section shows all system notifications that are automatically generated in the process, for example, when a task is performed or assigned, a script is triggered, or a document is generated.
+- Activity Stream.
+This section shows all system notifications that are automatically generated in the process, for example, when a task is performed or assigned, a script is triggered, or a document is generated.
 This section also shows notifications when a new task is assigned to a specific user.

-- In the Context section, by default, all process context variables and their values are displayed.
+- Context.
+In this section, by default, all process context variables and their values are displayed.

 If the context variable stores a link to a file or an app, you can open it directly from the Debugging Monitor in the preview mode.

 To run a process in the debugging mode, click on the name of a task in the History section.
 In the provided window, you will see the task page where you can enter data, select a user, attach a file, create an app item.
 In other words, to simulate all those actions that a user will perform at this step of the process.